Osvaldo Castro

-Osvaldo Castro Pelayo (born 14 April 1947) is a Chilean former professional footballer who played league football for clubs in Chile and Mexico, as well as playing international football for Chile.
+Osvaldo Castro Pelayo (born 14 April 1947) is a Chilean former professional footballer who played league football for clubs in Chile and Mexico, as well as playing international football for the Chile national team.

 Career

 Castro started his career Chilean club Unión La Calera in 1965, before joining Deportes Concepción.
 After three seasons he transferred to Mexican side Club América.

 Castro joined Club Jalisco for the 1975–76 season, scoring 26 goals in 32 league appearances.
 In all he scored 91 league goals for the club in his four seasons with them.
 Following Jalisco's removal from the Primera División, Castro returned to Chile and joined Universidad Católica for about a month.
 Next, he joined Deportivo Neza in 1979–80, before moving on to Atlético Potosino for 1981/82.
 He played his last Mexican seasons with Pumas de la UNAM, finishing with them in 1983/84.

-He played for the Chile national football team on four occasions during the 1978 FIFA World Cup Qualifiers.
+He played for the Chile national team on four occasions during the 1978 FIFA World Cup Qualifiers.

 Following his retirement, he has worked as coach for the Pumas UNAM youth ranks.